marcelo-es/swift-vscode/presentation.md

 # Alternative Titles

 * You Won't Believe What Swift in VS Code Looks Like Now!
 See Jaw-Dropping Transformation in Next Slides!
-* Earn $10,000 Per Month Working from Home!
+* Earn $10,000 Per Month Working in Swift!
 This Developer Discovered How - Watch to Find Out!
 * 10 Shocking Facts about Swift in VS Code That Will Blow Your Mind!
 Number 6 Will Leave You Speechless!

+---

+# Quick Tour for the Uninitiated

+- [[VSCode alloc] init] for the Xcode diehards

+^
+- Empty window
+- Click around the views
+- Command Palette
+  - Create New File #!/bin/sh - Recognises as a Shell Script (logo and status bar)
+- Command Palette, Create new file
+  - Change Font size
+  - Change Font
+  - Add ruler manually
+- Open Folder: Software Projects like Folders - Cocoaheads
+- Open Terminal through the top bar (and t)

+---

 # GitHub Integration